programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 650                           Colloquium: Does autonomy entail theology?
 Autonomy, legitimacy, and the study of religion
 Name: title, dtype: object
 ```

 As we can see, even a simple implementation of k-means on textual data without much feature-tuning has resulted in a k-means instance that is, albeit its shortcomings, able to assist us as a basic recommender system.
+For example, we could use our trained k-means instance to suggest articles to visitors of our website based on their previous readings.
+Of course, we can also use our model during our exploratory data analysis to show us thematic clusters discussed in *Religion*.

 Yet, since the textual data in this example is rather difficult to cluster and includes noise points or clusters that contain only a few articles, it might make sense to apply a different clustering algorithm and see how it performs.